 According to Genesis, most companies appear to follow the cost to company (CTC) approach to medical aid.
-This means that they put employees on a CTC package, in which case, states Genesis, the employees ought to be able to join any medical aid scheme they wish.
-However, in reality, what companies often do is to collect medical aid contributions from their employees, deducting the contribution from their salaries.
+This means that they put employees on a CTC package.
+In this case, states Genesis, the employees ought to be free to join any medical aid scheme they wish.
+However, in reality, companies often collect medical aid contributions from their employees, deducting the contribution from their salaries.
 They then pay their preferred medical aid scheme all in one go.

-So, forcing employees of a company or smaller business to belong to a certain scheme, says Genesis, is really just a ploy to make administration of their monthly payroll easier.
+They force employees of a company or smaller business to belong to specific medical aids, says Genesis.
+It is really just a ploy to make administration of their monthly payroll easier.

 Of course it’s different if the company you work for does not pay medical aid contributions on behalf of their employees.
-If this is the case, then employees have to pay their own contributions either by making a direct deposit in cash or by electronic transfer, or with a monthly debit order.
+If this is the case, then employees have to pay their own contributions.
+They must either make a direct deposit in cash or by electronic transfer, or with a monthly debit order.

-There are numerous Internet forums where employees complain that the companies they work for do not allow them to decide which medical aid scheme they can join.
+There are numerous Internet forums where employees complain that the companies decide for them which medical aid scheme they can join.
 Many people say they want the freedom of choice to make their own decision.

 Thami Bolani Supports This View

-Thami Bolani agrees, stating that serious attention needs to be given to the issue of employees having the freedom to choose which medical aid scheme they sign up with.
+Thami Bolani agrees, says employees should be free to choose which medical aid scheme they sign up with.
 She feels strongly that employees should never be forced to join a so-called preferred medical scheme simply to make administration of payroll easier for the company.